Travel and Tasting In Tequila, MX

 Tequila Additives

 There are two times in the life of a tequila when additives can be introduced into the product.
 One is in the juice prior to fermenting.
 With low quality agave and even high quality agave at certain times of year the sugar level can be insufficient.
 People make up for this in various ways.
 The most desirable is to use a natural roasted sugarcane called piloncillo.
 The other place for additives is in the vat after the still strength is made.
+Here is where artificial vanilla flavorings, sweeteners and even glycerine for a thicker mouth feel get introduced into tequila.
 Most of the celebrity tequilas as well as other large brands have added ingredients up to the maximum allowed by the rules of tequila making.
 Additives are being made stronger so small amounts have a huge affect on the end product.
+One thing we look for in a tequila is no additives, like the Fortaleza products.

 Photo shows aging barrels